cinnamonwolfy/misc/c-projects/gen-ciscoconf/gen-ciscoconf.help.md

 # `gen-ciscoconf` Syntax

+DISCLAIMER: This software is no longer updated in this repository.
+The new repository is pocketlinux32/gen-ciscoconf

 As requested by `kirby`, here is the docs for `gen-ciscoconf`.
 A lot of the commands are quite self-explanatory, but some of them are not trivial (such as the `vlan` and `ether` commands.
 This was made to help clarify the usage of this program.